AlcatrazPM/Backend/README.md

 # Compile & Run

-Compilations made using the command `cargo build` in the root folder.
-The executable built in */target/appserver* (or *\target\appserver.exe* in Windows).
+Compilation is made using the command `cargo build` in the root folder.
+The executable is built in */target/appserver* (or *\target\appserver.exe* in Windows).
 It can be either run directly or by `cargo run`.
 The server will start and listen on port 8082 (need to change this) and any requests made to it will be printed to the console (for debugging).